uchicago-library/lucy/README.md

 Fast-forwarding to 2005 brings us to the initial website for this project, when Professors John Lucy and John Goldsmith led a project to digitize this material and to develop metadata to describe them.
 In 2007 John Lucy led a project to create the initial web-based language instruction course based on this material which is now used by multiple universities.

 ## This iteration of the site
 Last year OCHRE data services loaded the sound clips and their associated metadata into OCHRE.
 My task was to duplicate the 2007 website, but with a more modern web framework.
-Building off of OCHRE as a backend saved time and allowed me to work more quickly than I could have otherwise.

-Data management issues can become the most time-consuming part of a project like this, so software that has been specifically designed to manage data for cultural heritage materials is incredibly helpful.

 Because OCHRE reveals its data as XML, you have lots of choices for languages and frameworks for a frontend.
-I chose the Python language and the Flask framework because it's lightweight and quick for development.
+I chose the Python language and the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework because it's lightweight and quick for development.
 The following instructions were tested on a Mac- if you're working with a different OS you will have to modify them for your machine.

 ## Getting started with OCHRE data
 Next lets start to work with OCHRE.
 Data is organized in OCHRE by uuid- you'll need to refer to the OCHRE backend to get a UUID to start with.
 A UUID for the Lucy project is 0ad43a89-09d6-4292-88cb-b6fd6dfe41e5.
 Run the following command to see what data is associated with that uuid: